mozeago/laravel-inertia-vue-3-element-ui/README.md

-# Laravel Inertia ,vite and vue 3 as of 27th May 2023
+# Laravel with Inertia SSR, vite and vue 3 and Element UI as of 27th May 2023.

 ## Steps in creating